-Spring break is right around the corner, and while some families are comfortable travelling as the COVID-19 vaccine continues to rollout, some may be opting for a staycation this year.
+Spring break is right around the corner, and while some families are travelling out of state, some may be opting for a staycation this year.
 If you’re staying close to home this spring break, here are six healthy and safe activities for the whole family to enjoy during a Michigan staycation.

 Spring is in the air and the animals at the zoos are waking up from their long winter slumber—zookeepers say cooler spring weather is actually the best time to see the animals out and active.
-Zoos across the United States are beginning to open up for the season with social distancing and other COVID-19 precautions in place.
-Many are also offering the chance for families to virtually visit the zoo through webcams.
+Walking through the zoo is also a great way to get some steps in.
+Since the pandemic, many zoos have set up virtual webcams so that you can “visit” zoos all over the country.
 Zoos like the San Diego Zoo, the Georgia Aquarium and the Monterey Bay Aquarium are all contributing.
 Enjoy watching pandas, penguins and beluga whales in the comfort of your own home, or venture out in person to your local zoo.

 This is a fun activity that the whole family can enjoy at a windy beach, a park, the local school playground or even in your own backyard.
 Flying kites keeps you moving when it’s extra windy and can give you a great arm workout, plus it’s low-cost.
 You can pick up a new kite the whole family will love at a local store or order a colorful option with the kids’ favorite character online.
 Check the forecast for a windy day and get ready to take to the sky.